 The events surrounding the Paris massacre have sparked an international debate on the right to free speech.
 While there is widespread consensus over the unspeakable tragedy of these events, reactions over the political implications have varied; free speech champions have lauded Charlie Hebdo for its brave stance, others have criticized its actions as a double-standard, and still others have expressed concern over the broader implications for Muslims living in Europe and the rise of right-wing nationalists such as Marine Le Pen.

 Tied to the issues of free speech and multiculturalism is a growing anxiety about the rise of “lone wolf” terrorist attacks that is causing governments to reconsider their security and counterterrorism strategies.
-Over the past 18 months a series of small-scale, loosely-connected terrorist attacks have taken place, including the attack at a shopping mall in Nairobi, shooting in Ottawa, hostage crisis in Sydney, and the attack and hostage crisis in Paris.
+Over the past 18 months, a series of small-scale, loosely-connected terrorist attacks have taken place, including the attack at a shopping mall in Nairobi, shooting in Ottawa, the hostage crisis in Sydney, and the attack and hostage crisis in Paris.

-Max Abrahms, a terrorism expert and professor at Northeastern University, explains why the robust security measures implemented in the U.S. after 9/11 to prevent a similar large-scale attack may have caused terrorists organizations to shift strategies. “[The U.S.] made it risky for groups to dispatch operatives from conflict zones to the West because they would be intercepted.
+Max Abrahms, a terrorism expert and professor at Northeastern University, explains why the robust security measures implemented in the U.S. after 9/11 to prevent a similar large-scale attack may have caused terrorist organizations to shift strategies. “[The U.S.] made it risky for groups to dispatch operatives from conflict zones to the West because they would be intercepted.
 When governments put in place counterterrorism measures, terrorist leaders devised alternative methods for circumventing them.”